Miezhiko/Amadeus/README.md

 ## Notes

  - Check [TODO.md](https://github.com/Miezhiko/Amadeus/blob/mawa/TODO.md) for planned work (also if you want to help me)
- - You need libdeepspeech for voice analysis feature
+ - deepspeech mode was dropped (due bad voice to text model quality)
  - Code open sourced just for my friend Sirius to be able to see it, please pay attention to [LICENSE.md](https://github.com/Miezhiko/Amadeus/blob/mawa/LICENSE.md)
  - Fingon is cute
  - Additional thank to @fluxxu for removing my ban on W3C (this was kind of important for my motivation to improve flo/w3c aspects of Amadeus)